Managing Digital Real Estate: Addressing Virtual Property in Your Estate Plan

 4. Social Media Accounts: Accounts with a significant following and brand value.

-The Legal Implications of Virtual Property Ownership and Transfer: The legal treatment of digital real estate can be complex, as it often involves international jurisdictions, various terms of service agreements, and intellectual property rights.
+The legal treatment of digital real estate can be complex, as it often involves international jurisdictions, various terms of service agreements, and intellectual property rights.
 When incorporating digital real estate into your estate plan, consider the following aspects:

 1. Terms of Service Agreements: Review the terms of each platform to understand how they handle account ownership and transfer after death.